Intervention/image/README.md

 $img->save('public/bar.jpg');
 ```

-Refer to the [documentation](http://image.intervention.io/) to learn more about Intervention Image.
+Refer to the [official documentation](http://image.intervention.io/) to learn more about Intervention Image.

 ## Contributing